sahiljhawar/cowin-vaccine-availability/README.md

 - More functionality will be added to the script.
 - Query using `state_id` and `pincodes` will be added.
 - Will document everything in future commits.
+- Planning to clone the same project and modify it to run it on cloud and send notifications via IFTTT (_uncertain as of now_).

 ## Demo
 ```